learn-co-students/swift-allAboutFunctions-lab-swift-intro-000/README.md

 ## Overview

-In this lab, you'll create functions that take no and multiple arguments as well as functions that return values.
+In this lab, you'll create functions that take no arguments, multiple arguments as well as functions that return different values.

 ## Instructions